raphael-proust/OGL-SRD5/pages/15.rules/default.md

 The trap activates when more than 20 pounds of weight is placed on the pressure plate, releasing four darts.
 Each dart makes a ranged attack with a +8

-bonus against a random target within 10 feet of the pressure plate (vision is irrelevant to this attack roll).
+bonus against a random target within 3m of the pressure plate (vision is irrelevant to this attack roll).
 (If there are no targets in the area, the darts don’t hit anything.)
 A target that is hit takes 2 (1d4) piercing damage and must succeed on a DC 15 Constitution saving throw, taking 11 (2d10) poison damage on a failed save, or half as much damage on a successful one.

 ##### Poison Needle